JohnTelford/mkdocs/docs/website_dev_stack.md

 - The central project repository may be deployed to the public Internet by the gatekeeper after stakeholders agree there have been sufficient development and testing iterations.

----

-!!!
-Danger "Defects"
-	The slightest configuration, programming or security defect issues during the project will require Remediating and increasing overall lifetime costs